ma3310/container-ubuntu/README.md

 # Ubuntu Images

-Normally when people start basic ubuntu container, they want to check systems / network environment, but original released Ubuntu offical images are lack of these tools.
+Normally when people start ubuntu container, they want to check system stutus or network environment, but original offical Ubuntu images are lack of necessary tools by default.
+This repository integrates essential diagnostic tools from official and most famous 3rd part repositories, and is connected to Docker Hub to provide handy images.

 Access related Docker images at https://hub.docker.com/r/ma3310/ubuntu.

 ## ma3310/ubuntu:20.04-tools

-Image ma3310/ubuntu:20.04-tools integrates necessary utility tools to save time for users who need use Ubuntu image to diagnose system stauts, below tools are from official repository.
+Image ma3310/ubuntu:20.04-tools integrates below tools are from official repository:

 | Package       | Command  | Function                  |
 |---------------|----------|---------------------------|